-When customizing the KetoFLEX™ diet to individual needs, we may pay attention to macronutrient ratios.
+Initially, learning a KetoFLEX™ eating pattern requires attention to macronutrient ratios.
 Some guidance on macronutrients can be found via the link below or here.

 People already experiencing cognitive decline are advised to try a fully ketogenic version of KetoFLEX™ that is ultra low carb.
 Read more about the strict ketogenic version of the Ketoflex™ via the link below or here.

 KetoFLEX™ eating manifests in a diversity of ways suited to personal preferences and health considerations.
 Carbohydrate intake is tailored to each person’s level of glucose tolerance and physical activity.
 Some choose a vegetarian version for ethical reasons.
 Those with certain gut conditions may limit (otherwise healthy) vegetables until gut health is restored.
-The amount of saturated fat intake should be lower for those with genetic risks (ApoE4/4 status) or elevated LDLp.
+Saturated fat intake is often reducted for those with genetic risks (ApoE4/4 status), cardiovascular disease/risk, or elevated LDLp.
 People with failing kidneys or fighting cancer may be advised to eat less protein.
-Pasture-raised eggs and nuts can be terrific staples, except for those with sensitivities.
+Pasture-raised eggs and nuts can be terrific choices except for those with sensitivities/allergies.
 Individuals taking the blood thinner coumadin/wafarin would not eat the leafy deep green vegetables usually encouraged on this diet without consulting their prescribing physician.
 Diabetics often see remarkable improvements on this diet, but require physician oversight and responsive adjustment of their medication as they proceed.
 Very thin individuals (BMI < 20) need extra attention to getting ample calories and healthy fats to avoid experiencing excessive weight loss on this diet.
 Other individuals may benefit from reducing FODMAPs, oxalates, phytates, nightshades, and/or lectins.
 The list goes on and on.
 This webpage is meant to be a useful starting framework.
 Comprehensive KetoFLEX 12/3™ diet personalization can be realized with help from well-informed and experienced practitioners.

 Coaching certainly helps to guide, simplify, accelerate, and ease the transition, especially to a fully ketogenic version of KetoFLEX 12/3™.
-It takes a little while to get comfortable with new KetoFLEX™ eating habits and to iterate on the diet until you’re feeling your best.
-It also may take some coaching support to find your groove and not fall off the wagon.
-After the upfront investment of effort and time to transition to new eating habits, it can become your new normal that’s easy to maintain.
+Coaching support® helps you get comfortable with new KetoFLEX™ eating habits and iterate on the diet until you’re feeling your best.
+Support also keeps you from falling off the wagon until you find your groove.
+After an upfront investment of effort and time to transition to new eating patterns, KetoFLEX™ can become your new normal that’s easy to maintain.

 Food can be exceptionally powerful brain medicine.